Ewha Haktang

-Ewha Haktang (Lihua Hakdang) is a Korean secondary education institution established in 1886 in Hansung-bu, Joseon, and is one of the earliest women's education institutions in Korea.
+Ewha Haktang is a Korean secondary education institution established in 1886 in Hansung-bu, Joseon, and is one of the earliest women's education institutions in Korea.
 The school name Ewha comes from Ewha Haktang and is the forerunner of Ewha Womans' University and Ewha Girls' High School.
 It is also the alma mater of independence activist Yu Gwan-sun.

 History

 Foundation

 In 1886, a Korean tile-roofed house with a floor space of 200 pyeong was built in Jeong-dong, Seoul, and this is the beginning of teacher construction.
 It could accommodate about 35 students, and it was equipped with classrooms and teacher accommodations.
 The number of students increased to 7 in 1887, to 18 in 1888, and to 30 in 1893.
 As the number of students increased, the existing hanok teacher was demolished in 1897, and the main hall, a two-story Western-style building equipped with the latest facilities at the time, was constructed on the spot.
 The middle school was established in 1904, the ordinary and high school general departments in 1908, and the university department in 1910.
 In 1914, Ewha Kindergarten was established and the university had one graduation ceremony.

 In 1915, the kindergarten teachers' department was established, and Simpson Hall was completed.
 In 1917, the name of the secondary school department was changed to the university preparatory department.
 Ewha Hakdang separated the high school department and the general department from Ewha Hakdang in 1918 and opened as Ewha Womans High School and Ewha Womans University School, respectively.
 In 1925, after changing the name of the university department and the university preparatory department to Ewha Womans University, the liberal arts and music department was newly established.
 The first graduation ceremony of Ewha Womans University was held in 1927, and the following year, in 1928, the kindergarten teachers' department of Ewha Hakdang was renamed Ewha Nursery School.
 Due to such a change in the school's educational system, the name of Ewha Hakdang was no longer used from 1928.

 Ewha Hakdang was founded in 1886 in Jeong-dong, Jung District, Seoul.
 Mary F. Scranton, a female missionary from the Methodism, the founder of Ewha Hakdang, is the mother of William Scranton.
 The school's name was given to King Gojong of the Korean Empire and was Korea's first private female education institution.

 In 1904, the secondary school was established.
 High school courses were added in 1908, and university courses were added in 1910.
 First graduates of secondary school were graduated in 1908, and first graduates of university courses were graduated in 1914.